 \section{Preliminaries}

-To guarantee existence of minimizers for our our minimization problems, we make the assumption that the various functions we use are \textit{lower semi-continuous (l.s.c)}, often for the narrow convergence described below.
+To guarantee existence of minimizers for our minimization problems, we make the assumption that the various functions we use are \textit{lower semi-continuous (l.s.c)}, often according to the narrow convergence described below.
 That is to say, if $x_n$ converges to $x$ (for the corresponding topology), then $H(x)\leq \lim_{n\to\infty}H(x_n)$ for the l.s.c function $H$.
 A standard way to show that such functions admit minimizers according to a given set of closed constraints is to take a minimizing sequence (of admissible points) and extract from it a converging subsequence.
-Then the limit point is a minimizer for the problem.
+The limit point is thus a minimizer for the problem.

-For a Polish space $X$, the space $\mathcal{M}(X)$ of finite measures over $X$ can be endowed with the topology of \textit{narrow convergence}, which is defined by duality with the space of continuous bounded functions on $X$.
-It is, in particular, in this sense that we express the continuity in time of solutions to the continuity equation mentioned in Theorem \ref{prop:AGS_rep}.
+For a Polish space $X$, the space $\mathcal{M}(X)$ of (signed) finite Radon measures over $X$ can be endowed with the topology of the \textit{narrow convergence}, which is defined by duality with the space of continuous bounded functions on $X$.
+It is in this sense in particular that we express the regularity in time of solutions to the continuity equation mentioned in Theorem \ref{prop:AGS_rep}.

 Given $\mu\in\Prob(X)$ and $T:X\to Y$ another Polish space, one defines the \textit{push-forward} (or \textit{image}) \textit{measure of $\mu$ by T}, which we write $T\#\mu$, as verifying: for any $\phi\in\C_b(Y)$,